Pang/NpcLogic/README.md

 ## NpcHealth.cs
 Health logic, handles npc UI healthbar & taking damage logic

+## HelperMethods.cs
+Contains various helper methods for the npc sight and hearing

 ## NpcStates > NpcStateManager.cs
 The State Manager is a singleton class that holds an instance of all the Npc's states (idle, investigating, dead etc..) and runs the logic to switch between them.